 HRSA Description: Emergency financial assistance (EFA) provides limited one-time or short-term payments to assist the RWHAP client with an emergent need for paying for essential utilities, housing, food (including groceries and food vouchers), transportation, and medication.
-NOTE: Part A and Part B programs require Emergency funds to be allocated, tracked, and reported by type of assistance.
-Emergency financial assistance can be directly paid to an agency or through a voucher program.
+NOTE: Part A and Part B programs require Emergency funds to be allocated, tracked, and reported by type of assistance.47 Emergency financial assistance can be directly paid to an agency or through a voucher program.48

-- Payment of short-term payments for antiretroviral medication. - Dispensing fee for ADAP medications during the ADAP eligibility determination period. - Provision of short-term payments/vouchers for housing, transportation (bus/gas voucher), food, and medication assistance. - Provision of short-term payments for essential utilities, including water, gas, and electric bills, paid directly to the utility provider.
+- Payment of short-term payments for antiretroviral medication. - Dispensing fee for ADAP medications during the ADAP eligibility determination period. - Provision of short-term payments/vouchers for housing, transportation (bus/gas voucher), food, and medication assistance.